 Start a self-hosted blog and write about your brewing process, review new materials and equipment, and inspire others to get started on their own dream of starting their own brewery.

-Aside from your online presence, make sure you have a separate business email and business phone so that you can completely separate your personal life and contacts from the business-related ones.
+Aside from your online presence, make sure you have a separate business email and business phone so that you can completely separate your personal life and contacts from business-related ones.

 Final Thoughts On Starting A Brewery Business